 Forgetting the sounds of the war

-Ali, proudly wearing a purple sweatshirt and brown trousers, could not wipe the smile off his face while he was making shapes out of playdough with his brother at the Child Friendly Space, “it’s my favorite thing to play with,” says Ali.
+Ali, proudly wearing a purple sweatshirt and brown trousers, could not wipe the smile off his face while he was making shapes out of playdough with his brother at the Child-Friendly Space, “it’s my favourite thing to play with,” says Ali.
 “I also really like playing soccer here.”
-With support from Irish Aid, this Child Friendly Space was set up by World Vision to support refugee children affected by the Syrian Crisis.
+With support from Irish Aid, this Child-Friendly Space was set up by World Vision to support refugee children affected by the Syrian Crisis.

 Just like any child you meet, Ali has dreams of what he wants to be in the future, “a doctor,” he says, “I want to grow up and treat people.”
 That is a dream that we hope he realizes one day.

 Ali has had a lot of trouble letting go of the sounds he used to hear before they came to the camp four years ago.
 His parents expressed how much of a toll on him it took, but these safe spaces have proved to be a great support to the family, just as much as it has been for Ali.
 “I’m happy there’s a safe space like this where I can send Ali to learn new things and have fun,” says Ahmad.
 “I’ve noticed how much this place has helped him forget about the sounds of the war, look at how he’s playing with no care in the world.”